-5.0 Appendices
+5.0 APPENDICES

-Appendix 1: Selected academic references on quality assurance
+Selected academic references on quality assurance Appendix 1:

 Quality assurance procedures can serve two major purposes: accountability and improvement.
-The literature suggests that there is sometimes an uneasy balance between both purposes (Vroeijenstijn, 1995a)7.
+The literature suggests that there is sometimes an uneasy balance between both purposes (Vroeijenstijn, 1995a)88.
 Quality procedures for accountability purposes are based on criteria set down by external authorities and institutions.
 They aim at strengthening external insight and control, with the possibility of undertaking external corrective action, if necessary.
-Quality assurance for accountability purposes implies the use of a summative approach (Billing, 2004)8.
+Quality assurance for accountability purposes implies the use of a summative approach (Billing, 2004)9.

 Quality assurance for improvement purposes implies a formative approach: the focus is not on control but on improving quality (Billing, 2004).
-It is argued that while internally initiated quality monitoring can be problem-driven and useful as a means for improvement, externally initiated processes tend to be more accountability-driven and less sensitive to internal needs.
-Similarly, (Knight, 2001)9 warns that reliance on external quality monitoring is unwise and argues that more attention should be paid to internal quality improvement.
-Quality assurance must promote self- regulatory capacities, not a culture of compliance (Lemaitre, 2014)10.
+It is argued that while internally initiated quality monitoring can be problem driven and useful as a mean for improvement, externally initiated processes tend to be more accountability driven and less sensitive to internal needs.
+Similarly, (Knight, 2001)1010 warns that reliance on external quality monitoring is unwise and argues that more attention should be paid to internal quality improvement.
+Quality assurance must promote self- regulatory capacities, not a culture of compliance (Lemaitre, 2014)11.

 However, it is also suggested that an emphasis on internal processes does not exclude the use of external processes.
-Harvey (2002)1211 argues that the interaction between both processes is essential to ensure that the results of external monitoring are not just temporary adjustments but lead to lasting improvement.
+Harvey (2002)1212 argues that the interaction between both processes is essential to ensure that the results of external monitoring are not just temporary adjustments but lead to lasting improvement.

-It is argued that in order to achieve quality improvement, trust in higher education needs to be reestablished, and more attention should be paid to internal processes (Harvey and Newton, 2004)12.
+It is argued that in order to achieve quality improvement, trust in higher education needs to be re- established, and more attention should be paid to internal processes (Harvey and Newton, 2004)1313.
 Current trends in quality assurance in the UK emphasize that trust should be put in universities to assure the quality of their programmes and they should rely on only occasional external checks.

-The AKU Academic Quality Framework builds on these references to promote the following principles:
+The AKU - KENYA Academic Quality Framework builds on these references to promote the following principles:

-- Quality rests with those delivering programmes. - Quality assurance will be used for the purposes of improvement and not in any punitive controlling way. - Quality control is not the remit of QTL_net, the emphasis is on continuous improvement with QTL_nett supporting this.
+- Quality rests with those delivering programmes. - Quality assurance will be used for the purposes of improvement and not in any punitive controlling way.